tektutor/devops-dec-2023/Day1/README.md

     - y - represents minor version
     - z - represents incremental version

+## Info - Maven Convention over Configuration
+- this is based 80-20 Principle
+- as per 80-20 Principle, they say if you consider any product, 80% of the times we use only 20% of the features of any product
+- those 20% of the features which are commonly used shall be identified and it should be implemented in such a way it is easy to use
+- most features which are rarely also must be supported, but it is ok if it requires hopping between multiple menu pages to reach out to the advanced features.
+As these advanced features are generally used by Expert users, that too rarely.
+- 80% of the times, maven build tool will be used by Java based projects
+- In some rare cases, maven build tool could also be used to build C++/C# projects, maven also supports such use-cases
+- But using maven to build C++/C# projects are rare, we may have to configure maven as those projects may or may not follow all the Maven conventions
+- If we follow Maven conventions, then we need to do little to no configurations, if we can't follow maven conventions, then we need to do more configurations

 ## Lab - Installing tree utility
 When the below prompts for password type 'rps@12345' as the password without quotes.
 ```